November 19, 2025

 A: Focus on: Psychology Today, Google Business Profile, SEO for your specialty, and building relationships with local PCPs and therapists through lunch-and-learns.

-The 70% capacity paradox is a system problem.
+The 70% capacity paradox is a systemic problem.

 Referral networks prioritize internal pipelines.
 Insurance panels funnel patients to therapy-only.
 Patients don't know what treatments exist.
 Operational inefficiencies eat your time.